honeysol/mobx-library/packages/mobx-async-computed/README.md

 ### resolveType (value: T): ResolvedType <T>
 _Deprecated for Typescript_

 Returns the given Promise as it is.
 However, only the type is disguised as a resolved type.
-It is not recommended in Typescript as the actual type and the expression type will not match.
+This is designed to be used with asyncComputed.